-I am currently a visiting professor in the Political Studies Division (DEP) of the Centro de Investigación y Docencia Económicas (CIDE) in Mexico.
-Previously, I held positions as an FSR Fellow at the Université Catholique de Louvain (Belgium), an NU Fellow at Northwestern University (USA), an Adjunct Lecturer (ATER) and Research Fellow at Sciences Po Paris (France), a Visiting Researcher and Lecturer at the University of Amsterdam (the Netherlands) and a Marie Curie Early Stage Researcher at the University of Vienna (Austria).
+Previously, I held positions as a Visiting Professor at the Centro de Investigación y Docencia Económicas (CIDE) in Mexico, an FSR Fellow at the Université Catholique de Louvain (Belgium), an NU Fellow at Northwestern University (USA), an Adjunct Lecturer (ATER) and Research Fellow at Sciences Po Paris (France), a Visiting Researcher and Lecturer at the University of Amsterdam (the Netherlands) and a Marie Curie Early Stage Researcher at the University of Vienna (Austria).

-My primary research agenda has two principal axes that revolve around the primordial question whether we can really speak of a right-wing shift of politics and society, and if so, how we can explain this.
+My primary research agenda has two interrelated axes.
 A first axis focuses on comparative political behaviour, and particularly from a demand-side perspective.
 On one hand, I am interested in the composition and evolution of political behaviour.
 I particularly focus on public opinion, but also its interdependence with policy, institutions and political actors.
 On the other hand, I am interested how different issues (dimensions) characterise the political space (number), what the causal relations between the different dimensions are (form), and what the substantive constructions are of these dimensions (content).

-More in line with my dissertation research, my second research axis examines the development of populism and political extremism, as well as the challenges they provide to (liberal) democracy.
-I am interested in the development of a comprehensive explanatory framework of both these concepts, including variables and processes, dynamics and structures, and long- and short-term components.
+The second research axis examines the development of populism and political extremism, as well as the challenges they provide to (liberal) democracy.
+I am interested in the development of a comprehensive explanatory framework of both these phenomena, including variables and processes, dynamics and structures, and long- and short-term components.

-Finally, a number of my side-projects integrate the analysis of different forms of inequality, both within and between representation (elite) and participation (mass), and how contextual factors can explain inequalities.
+A number of my side-projects integrate the analysis of different forms of inequality, both within and between representation (elite) and participation (mass), and how contextual factors can explain such inequalities.